supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/readme.md

 ![](images/arcdiagramm.png)

-### How Azure Arc-enabled Data Services add value?
+### How do Azure Arc-enabled Data Services add value?

 Azure Arc enables you to bring Azure data services to any infrastructure across on-premises data centers, edge, and 3rd party clouds, using Kubernetes on the hardware of your choice.
 For customers who need to maintain data estate on-premises, you will gain unique benefits for those on-premises data workloads.